The NYAGI Team

 Donna Sceusa, BA, RDMS, RVT

 Donna Sceusa has 40 years of ultrasonography experience.
-She is registered in ob/gyn, abdomen, vascular, and breast ultrasound.
+She is registered in OB/Gyn, abdomen, vascular, and breast ultrasound.
 Donna received her bachelor’s degree in biological sciences from The State University of New York, Plattsburgh and then became certified in Sonography with an internship at St Luke’s Hospital, New York City.
-She has taught Diagnostic Medical Sonography at SUNY Downstate and The Center for Allied Health Education, both in Brooklyn, New York.
-Donna taught and performed sonograms at The King Khalid University Hospital in Riyadh, Saudi Arabia for 4 years.
-She has published several ultrasound articles in The Journal of Clinical Sonography and is working on a clinical ultrasound pocket reference book with 2 former colleagues.
-She is also currently employed as an emergency room sonographer at NYU Langone Health, Cobble Hill Brooklyn.
+She has taught Diagnostic Medical Sonography at SUNY Downstate and The Center for Allied Health Education, in Brooklyn, New York.
+Donna taught sonography at The King Khalid University Hospital in Riyadh, Saudi Arabia for 4 years.
+She has published several ultrasound articles in The Journal of Clinical Sonography and is working on a clinical ultrasound pocket reference book.
+She is also currently employed as an emergency room sonographer at NYU Langone Health.
 Donna has lived in New York City for over 40 years where she and her husband raised their daughter and son.
+She volunteered for the NYAGI Teams to Nepal and Haiti.

 Nico Toutenhoofd is a founding partner at Insight Designs, a Boulder-based web and mobile app development company.
 Nico is a Boulder native, father of two, entrepreneur, photographer and cycling fanatic.
 Nico earned a bachelor of fine arts in photography from the University of Colorado-Boulder and is a former award-winning photographer at the Detroit Free Press.